leandroberti/FluentHttpClient/README.md

 WithAuthorization(string token)
 FromPage(int value)
 ```
 When any of these methods are called, you can keep on calling other methods.
-Thatís known as _ìmethod chainingî_.
+That‚Äôs known as _‚Äúmethod chaining‚Äù_.

 **Executing/Ending**